kubernetes/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 It's usual to set `status.conditions.reason` to a machine-friendly reason code using TitleCase; this is a convention but you can set it to anything you like.
-If you want to add a note just for human consumption, use the `status.conditions.message` field.
+If you want to add a note for human consumption, use the `status.conditions.message` field.

 ## Signing